AssetBlock/arc-01/docs/basic-tokens.md

 **Issuer**: The creator and owner of the token.
 Responsible for defining a standard Algorand address that will control distributions and prevent double-payments.
 Controls the private keys of the `issuer-address` account in the examples below.

-**Manager**: The controlling algorand address that will control distributions and prevent double-payments.
-This will most often be the issuer.
-The examples below assume the issuer address is also the manager of the tokens.

 **Participant**: A user who will receive, hold, and request transfers of tokens.
 Controls the private keys of their own `participant[n]-address` account in the examples below.

 ## Basic Workflow

 1. **[Create a Token](#create-a-token)** - Issuer sends a "genesis transaction" to herself outlining token totals.
-2. **[Requesting Issuance or Transfer of Tokens](#requesting-issuance-or-transfer-of-tokens)** - Issuer OR participant sends a "transfer request" to the manager of the token.
+2. **[Transfer Tokens](#transfer-tokens)** -- Issuer sends a "transfer transaction" to herself outlining distribution.
-3. **[Approve Transfer](#approving-a-transfer)** - If approved, issuer sends an "approval transaction" to the participant with the details of the transfer.
-4. **[Deny Transfer](#denying-a-transfer)** - If denied, issuer sends a "denial transaction" to the participant with additional details of why the transfer failed.

 ### Create a Token

-To mint a new token, an issuer creates a "genesis transaction" wherein the compliance details, token details, and available token quantities are outlined.
-This will serve as a set of rules for future transactions to use.
+To mint a new token, an issuer creates a "genesis transaction" wherein the token details and available token quantities are outlined.

 #### Specification